xiphirx/Butcher-Bot/README.md

 #Setup

-Clone and create a file named 'rules.ini' and place it right next to 'auto_mod.py'.
-You will then need to provide moderator credentials, the subreddit, and the last submission's id inside the file like so:
+Clone `auto_mod.py` and create `rules.ini` in the same directory.
+See below for example.

 ```
 [DEFAULT]